I’ve never seen anything like this in my lifetime. The novel coronavirus (COVID-19) pandemic disrupting life as we know it.

 We all need to make some massive changes to our daily routine and rapidly adopt healthy habits in an effort to avoid getting sick and potentially dying from the virus.

 The following measures are only temporary until the virus is no longer a threat.
-These suggestions will help lower the speed that the virus can spread from person to person.
+These suggestions will help lower the speed at which the virus can spread from person to person.

 Our masks are not surgical grade N95 masks (with 99.9% filtration) that doctors and healthcare workers require to interact with infected patients.
 Let’s save those for the brave healthcare workers on the front line.
 Our masks are the next best option – and highly recommended protection for the rest of us when going outside.